Deepakkaruppasamy/Zinema/3D_MODEL_CONNECTION_FIX.md

 ## Benefits of the Fix

-1. **Reliability**: Local model as primary source eliminates external dependencies
-2. **Performance**: Faster loading with local assets
+1. **Custom Theater Model Priority**: Your Madame Walker Theatre model is now the primary choice
+2. **Robust Fallback System**: Multiple reliable fallback options if your model has issues
+3. **Performance**: Cache-busting ensures fresh model loads
-3. **User Experience**: Clear feedback and graceful degradation
+4. **User Experience**: Clear feedback and graceful degradation
-4. **Network Resilience**: Multiple fallback options handle various network conditions
+5. **Network Resilience**: Handles connection resets and network restrictions
-5. **Debugging**: Better error messages and logging for troubleshooting
+6. **Debugging**: Better error messages and logging for troubleshooting

 ## Testing the Fix